4th Annual Musicians Against Torture: A Benefit Concert for Marjorie Kovler Center

 Violinist Sara Su Jones and pianist Tatyana Stepanova will present a lively program of both popular and rarely performed musical "tapas".
 This eclectic sampling of flavors will include short works by composers ranging from Debussy and Kreisler to Gershwin and Elgar - miniature compositions that convey a wide variety of styles and moods, each telling a unique story.
 Fourteen-year-old Yerin Yang, who has been playing piano since the age of five, will perform a couple of classical pieces.
 Yerin played a solo concert at the 2014 Musicians Against Torture benefit concert and Kovler Center is thrilled to have her perform again.
 Attendees will also enjoy folk music from Todd Kessler, who has performed on NBC's The Voice and at many concerts in Chicago, Milwaukee, and Austin, Texas.
 Todd's upcoming album, About Memory, will be released in Fall 2017.
 Jessica Robbins, of Lonely Companion, will also be performing a short folk music set.
 Lonely Companion, which consists of Jessica and Adam Hitchell, can be seen performing in venues all around Chicago.

 Doors open at 6:30PM.
 Concert begins at 7PM.
-Join us after the concert for light refreshments and an eclectic silent auction.
+Join us after the concert for light refreshments and an eclectic silent auction and raffle.

 Sara Su Jones, Violin